darrenldl/docfd/README.md

 To use literal `?`, `(`, `)` or `|`, a backslash (`\`) needs to be placed in front of the character.

-Search is asynchronous.
-Specifically:
+Search is asynchronous, specifically:
 - Editing of search field is not blocked by search progress
-- Updating/clearing the search expression cancels the current search and starts a new search immediately
+- Updating/clearing the search field cancels the current search and starts a new search immediately

 <details>